transcriptionpro/wuc-new/_people/roger-ver.md

 Roger is an ex-convict.
 He was sentenced to 10 months in federal prison for a felony involving selling explosives on Ebay.

+## BCash

+Roger owns and operates Bitcoin.com.
+He has mostly used this domain to promote BCash which was a result from a hard fork of the Bitcoin network in 1 August 2017.

+There have been significant reports of people [losing their funds](https://www.reddit.com/r/Bitcoin/comments/7jl73c/video_roger_ver_rage_quit_interview_bcash/?utm_content=comments&utm_medium=hot&utm_source=reddit&utm_name=Bitcoin) from using the BCash wallet he distributes.

+<iframe width="700" height="394" src="https://www.youtube.com/embed/oCOjCEth6xI" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 ## Bitcoin Foundation

 Roger provided 10,000 bitcoins of funding for the Bitcoin Foundation.
 The initial board of directors included Gavin Andresen, Mark Karpeles, Charlie Shrem, John Matonis, Peter Vessenes.